-Dr Nathalie Rochefort is a Sir Henry Dale Fellow and Chancellor’s Fellow in the University of Edinburgh’s Centre for Integrative Physiology.
+Dr Nathalie Rochefort is a Sir Henry Dale Fellow and Chancellor’s Fellow at the University of Edinburgh’s Centre for Discovery Brain Sciences.

-Our current projects aim at testing whether and how the activity of specific classes of inhibitory neurons is disrupted in a mouse model of FXS and in another mouse model of ID, namely a heterozygous null mutation in Syngap.
+Using such information, her group applies the same combination of methods to study how this network activity is disrupted in the brain of mouse models for autistic spectrum disorders and intellectual disabilities.
+Current projects aim at testing whether and how the activity of specific classes of inhibitory neurons is disrupted in a mouse model of fragile x, the most widespread single-gene cause of autism and in another mouse model of intellectual disability, namely a heterozygous null mutation in syngap.